Jakub007d/IPP_project2/README.md

 # IPP_project2
 Project for objected oriented programing course

-Interpret of fictional programing language developed for this course.
+Interpret of fictional programing language developed for this course in xml format.

 Programed in phyton3.